-1.6 Financial Summary
+1.13 Financial summary

-1.6.1 What we will do
+1.13.1 What we will do

-Estimated available funding for the 10 year period on average per year for renewal is \$6,893,200, as per the Long-Term Financial plan or Planned Budget.
+Estimated available funding for the 10 year period on average per year for renewal is \$6,893,200, as per the Long-Term Financial plan in 2022.
 This is 100% of the cost to sustain the current level of service and restricting the level of over intervention assets to a similar level to what is current status, which is at a reasonable and sustainable standard.
-The renewal costs for sealed road pavements, sealed road surfaces, unsealed road pavements, kerbing and footpaths is ascertained from the Moloney Management System survey and financial analysis.
+The renewal costs for sealed road pavements, sealed road surfaces, unsealed road pavements, kerbing and footpaths, are ascertained from the Moloney Management System survey and financial analysis.
 The confidence level for renewal forecast of these assets is quite reasonable.

+A new Long Term Financial Plan will be developed late 2025, which will have impacts on this AM Plan and may facilitate another review of the plan.
 Renewal predictions for other assets have less scientific basis and may be identified specifically in the Improvement Plan (see section 8.0).
 A key initiative of this plan is to improve the data and confidence level for renewal forecasting for buildings as well as bridges and culverts.

 The infrastructure reality is that only what is funded in the long-term financial plan can be provided.
-The informed decision making depends on the AM Plan emphasising the consequences of Planned Budgets on the service levels provided and risks.
+The informed decision making depends on the AM Plan emphasising the consequences of planned budgets on the service levels provided and risks.